john-azzaro/BrewskiFecthApp/README.md

-# BrewskiFecthApp
+# BrewAduApp

-## What is Brewski Fetch?
+## What is BrewAdu?

-Brewski Fetch is a handy app that finds breweries, cideries, brewpubs, and bottleshops by state.
+BrewAdu is a handy application that finds breweries, cideries, brewpubs, and bottleshops by state.

+## What technologies does BrewAdu use?

+BrewAdu uses HTML, CSS, JavaScript, jQuery, API, AJAX